i0ji/KaterinaSemenova/README.md

 compressors) led to the fact that we choose WEBP format.
 I managed to reduce the size of the bundle from 56 mb to 13 mb, i.e. 4.3 times.
 And yet the work continues!

-**UPDATE:** Some interesting atrefact we faced: as we`ve used WEBP format for imgs and not every hosting provider supports this format by default(or without any additional settings) so we had some problems with images like this:
+**UPDATE:** Some interesting atrefact we faced: as we've used WEBP format for imgs and not every hosting provider supports this format by default(or without any additional settings) so we had some problems with images like this:

-**SOLVED:** By recompiling slides to WEBP using Figma`s plugin, rebuilding project and redeploy.
+**SOLVED:** By recompiling slides to WEBP using Figma's plugin, rebuilding project and redeploy.

  * Some minor scrolling changes to the #about section.
 At first, the function was also written, but after some tests, i decided to use a third-party library.